We are so thankful for our community!

 Of course, we enjoy partnering to expand the interpretation at Bennett Place, but there are other local sites that we would like to highlight too!

-We always visit Stagville plantation historic site, but the great work of the tour guides means that different narratives are emphasized on different tours, keeping the experience fresh.
+We always visit Stagville State Historic Site, but the great work of the tour guides means that different narratives are emphasized on different tours, keeping the experience fresh.
 That said, the agency of the enslaved community is always highlighted.

-The Burwell School is a hidden gem.
-They are doing a great job of highlighting the work of Black fashion designer Elizabeth Keckley.
+The Burwell School in Hillsborough, NC does a great job of highlighting the work of Elizabeth Keckley.
+Keckley was enslaved by the Burwell family, but after purchasing her freedom, she later became a successful fashion designer in Washington, D.C. and a close friend of Mary Todd Lincoln.
 We also enjoyed learning about the impact of the Burwell family on women’s education, including the family’s complications as enslavers.

 Consultants